tfeb/star/README.md

 This iterates two values, the key and value of the table.
 See above for something very close to the real implementation.

 ### Packages: `in-package-symbols`
 This iterates two values: symbol and package.
-It takes three keyword arguments:  `internal`, `inherited` and `external`, which have the same semantics as `with-package-iterator`.
-All are true by default which gives the same semantics as `do-package`.
+It takes one keyword argument which may either be a symbol which is one of the valid statuses for `find-symbol` when a symbol is found or a list of such symbols.
+The default value is the list `(:internal :external :inherited)`.

 ### Two general iterators: `stepping` and `stepping*`
 `stepping` and `stepping*` are a pair of iterators which make and step bindings.
 They take a number of clauses which look like `(var &key initially then type value while until)`.